maxzaikin/TGB-MicroSuite/README.md

     TelegramAPI -- "Webhook Events" --> Gateway
     Gateway -- "Internal API Calls / Events" --> API
+    API -- "Executes & Logs" --> ZenML
 ```

-1. bot-gateway (Formerly TGramBot): The entry point for all interactions from the Telegram API.
-This service is responsible for receiving messages and forwarding them for processing.
+1. tg-gateway: The entry point for all interactions from the Telegram API.

-2. llm-api (The LLM Backend): The core "brain" of the system.
-It handles business logic, interacts with the database, and processes tasks from the bot-gateway.
+2. a-rag (The Core ML Service): The "brain" of the system.
+It handles business logic, RAG pipelines, and interacts with the database.
+It also contains the MLOps pipelines.

-3. llm-dashboard (The Management Frontend): A modern React (SPA) application for managing the system, viewing data, and configuring API keys.
-Served by a dedicated Nginx container.
+3. rag-admin (The Management Frontend): A modern React (SPA) application for system management.

-4. reverse-proxy (The System's Front Door): A central Nginx instance that acts as the single entry point for all external traffic.
-It intelligently routes requests to the appropriate service (llm-dashboard or llm-api), handles CORS, and is responsible for SSL termination in a production environment.
+4. reverse-proxy: A central Nginx instance that acts as the single entry point for all external traffic.

+5. zenml-server: A self-hosted MLOps orchestrator that manages, tracks, and versions all ML pipelines.

+## 📦 MLOps & Orchestration

+To move beyond manual scripts and embrace professional ML engineering, we use ZenML as our MLOps orchestrator.
+This allows us to define our data processing, model evaluation, and future training tasks as formal, reproducible pipelines.

+[!NOTE]
+For a detailed explanation of our MLOps strategy, pipeline structure, and how to run them, please see our dedicated [MLOps README](MLOPS_README.md).

 ## 📂 Project Structure